rsyslog/rsyslog/source/messageparser.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We now know what parser chains are and how they operate.
 The question is
-now how many parser chains can be active and how it is decided which
+now how many parser chains can be active and how it is decicded which
 parser chain is used on which message.
 This is controlled via `rsyslog's
 rulesets <multi_ruleset.html>`_.
 In short, multiple rulesets can be
-defined and there always exist at least one ruleset (for specifics,
+defined and there always exist at least one ruleset (for specifcs,
 follow the `link <multi_ruleset.html>`_).
 A parser chain is bound to a
 specific ruleset.
 This is done by virtue of defining parsers via the
 `$RulesetParser <rsconf1_rulesetparser.html>`_ configuration directive